engr101staff/engr101matlab/_sources/working_with_images/main.rst

 .. admonition:: Video Recap

-  To do image thresholding, first choose a threshold value.
+  To do image **thresholding**, first choose a threshold value.
 Then, set all values above the threshold to white (255).
 Set all values below or equal to the threshold to black (0).

 .. tip::